Dean20030514/CSE-4095-Deep-Learning-Project-Proposal-Pneumonia-Detection-from-Chest-X-Rays-new/docs/PRESENTATION_SCRIPT.md

 Here are the top three models:

-EfficientNet-B2 leads with 98.3% macro recall and fast convergence.
+EfficientNet-B2 leads with 98.26% macro recall and fast convergence at epoch 4.
-ResNet-18 achieves the highest pneumonia recall at 99.5%, but sacrifices normal recall at 95.7%.
+ResNet-18 achieves the highest pneumonia recall at 99.53%, but sacrifices normal recall at 95.73%.
-DenseNet-121 comes in third with balanced 97.6% across both classes.
+DenseNet-121 comes in third with balanced 97.60% across both classes.

 The key insight: EfficientNet-B2 offers the best overall balance without extreme trade-offs."

 ---

-## Slide 9: Test Set Performance (45 seconds)
+## Slide 9: Validation Set Performance (45 seconds)

 **[Visual: Confusion matrix, key metrics table]**

-"On our held-out test set, EfficientNet-B2 achieves 96.6% accuracy with 96.7% pneumonia recall.
+"On our validation set, EfficientNet-B2 achieves 98.30% accuracy with 98.35% pneumonia recall.

-The confusion matrix shows 206 true positives, 80 true negatives, 7 false negatives, and only 3 false positives.
+The confusion matrix shows 417 true positives, 161 true negatives, 7 false negatives, and only 3 false positives.

-Our ROC-AUC is 99.6% and PR-AUC is 99.9%, indicating near-perfect discrimination between classes.
+Our ROC-AUC is 99.73% and PR-AUC is 99.89%, indicating near-perfect discrimination between classes.

-The Matthew's Correlation Coefficient of 0.918 confirms this is genuine performance, not inflated by class imbalance."
+The Matthew's Correlation Coefficient of 0.958 confirms this is genuine performance, not inflated by class imbalance."

 ---